 It is not uncommon for family dentists will work with the patient for an appointment time that suits the patient's lifestyle.
 For example, many family dentists are willing to take late appointments to accommodate the patient's needs.

 A family dental practice will give advice on how to avoid severe and general problems like tooth decay for adults and children.
-They also apply sealant and fluoride protections for the teeth.
+They also apply sealant and fluoride protection for the teeth.

 Of course, they are also responsible for taking care of dental problems such as overcrowding, misalignment and others.
-A dedicated practice will discuss with the patient their many treatment options.
+Dedicated practice will discuss with the patient their many treatment options.
 They will assist with a treatment plan that fits the patient's needs and is easy to manage considering the circumstances.

 Family dentists will also instruct the patient about daily oral care, toothpaste selection, diet and other considerations to provide the best oral care.
 They will give updates about the family's oral health and the latest dentistry technologies and practices that can help the family's general oral care.